WordPress/gutenberg/platform-docs/docs/create-block/attributes.md

 Attributes are the way a block stores data, they define the structure of a block.
 Upon serialization, some attributes are saved into the HTML output while others are kept in a the HTML block comment delimiters.

-For this block tutorial, we want to allow the user to type in a message that we will display stylized in the saved content.
+For this block tutorial, we want to allow the user to type a message that we will display stylized in the saved content.
 So, we need to add a **message** attribute that will hold the user message.
-The following code defines a **message** attribute; the attribute type is a string; When serializing the blocks, the message is going to be saved within a "div".
-This means that we're going to source the value attribute from using `text` source from the selector which is a `div` tag.
+The following code defines a **message** attribute; the attribute type is a string.
+When serializing the blocks, the message will be saved within a `div`container.
+This means that we're going to source the value attribute using `text` source from the selector, which is a `div` tag.

 ```js
 const attributes = {